Responsive recruiter

-Partners In Care (PIC) is an independent 501(c)(3) nonprofit organization and the largest, oldest provider of home health, palliative care, and hospice services in Central Oregon.
-Serving Deschutes, Crook, and Jefferson counties, our dedicated team of over 200 employees and 200 volunteers delivers compassionate, patient-centered care across a 10,000-square-mile area.
-Additionally, Hospice House in Bend, Oregon, is a specialty hospital for inpatient hospice care, creating an oasis of tranquility and comfort for patients and their families.
+Partners In Care (PIC) is an independent 501(c)(3) nonprofit and the region’s largest, longest-standing provider of home health, palliative care, and hospice services in Central Oregon.
+We serve Deschutes, Crook, and Jefferson counties with a dedicated team of more than 200 employees and 200 volunteers, delivering compassionate, patient-centered care across a 10,000‑square‑mile region.
+Our Hospice House in Bend is a specialty inpatient, acute care hospice facility—an oasis of comfort and peace for patients and their families.
+At PIC, we prioritize excellence, empathy, and collaboration.
+We foster a culture grounded in kindness, respect, learning, and inclusion.
+We also deeply value the well-being of our employees, volunteers, patients, and families.

-Hours: 8 AM to 5 PM- Thursday-Monday.
+Schedule: Tuesday-Saturday, 8:00 AM to 5:00 PM.
 Work outside of these hours may be required.

-Hours: 8 AM to 5 PM- Thursday-Monday.
+Schedule: Tuesday-Saturday, 8:00 AM to 5:00 PM.
 Work outside of these hours may be required.

 Summary/Objective: The Home Care Aide is a paraprofessional member of the interdisciplinary team who works under the direct or indirect supervision of a registered nurse or therapist.
 The aide practices within the scope of their practice defined by the State Board of Nursing and adheres to the plan of care.
 The aide is responsible for observing the patient, documenting, and reporting to the care manager the patient’s status.